lokmanhakim/attendeng-core/README.md

+Attendeng Core is develop using Slim 3 PHP framework.
+This repo includes the migration and seeder data using phinx

 # Slim Framework 3 Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
 It also uses the Monolog logger.